 The installation file will usually be saved to your computer in the .dmg format.
 Pronounced dot d-m-g, this is the standard extension for installation files on Mac computers.
 You can follow the steps below to install an application from a .dmg file.

 Some applications will use the .pkg extension instead of .dmg—in this case, you can simply follow the instructions to install the software.

 In our experience, the easiest way to find new software is to search the Web.
 For example, if you were looking for a way to edit some personal photos on your computer, you could run a Google search for free photo-editing software.
 If you're not exactly sure what kind of software you're looking for, try describing the tasks you want to complete.
 For example, if you wanted a way to create to-do lists and organize your appointments, you might search for something like free calendar organizer software.

-If you're using a Mac with OS X Snow Leopard or newer (version 10.6 and up), you can download and install software from the Mac App Store.
-The Mac App Store is meant to simplify the process of locating and installing software from third-party developers—when you find an app in the Mac App Store, you won't have to do any extra work to install it.
+If you're using macOS, you can download and install software from the Mac App Store.
+The Mac App Store is meant to simplify the process of locating and installing software from third-party developers—when you find an app, you won't have to do any extra work to install it.